aosabook/500lines/image-filters/image-filters.markdown

   colorMode(HSB, 120);
 ```

-We have just made our hue detection a bit less than half as exact as if we used
+we have just made our hue detection a bit less than half as exact as if we used
 the 255 range.
 We also know that our hues will fall into 120 "buckets", so we
 can simply go through our image, get the hue for a pixel, and add one to the
 corresponding count in an array.
-This will be order of $O(n)$, where $n$ is the
+This will be $O(n)$, where $n$ is the
 number of pixels, as it requires action on each one.

 ```java